Tinkerforge/doc/en/source/Software/API_Bindings_uC_HAL_Arduino_ESP32.rst

       * [copy hal_arduino_esp32.cpp and hal_arduino_esp32.h here]

-Note that the top-level folder has to have the same name as the sketch, i.e. if you rename example_driver.ino, you have to rename the folder as well.
+Note that the top-level folder has to have the same name as the sketch, i.e. if you rename :file:`example_driver.ino`, you have to rename the folder as well.

 After creating the folder structure, you have to modify the port assignment in the sketch to fit to your set-up (see :ref:`this section <api_bindings_uc_hal_arduino_esp32_port_spec>`).
 If you connect multiple Bricklets to the same SPI bus